-Creating Features in Python using sliding windows
+Creating Features in Python using tumbling windows

-The first step to using ML for intrusion analysis detection is the creation of Features that can be used in training and detection.
-I talk in another blog about creating features from sliding windows bound statistics of packet streams.
 We can walk through the steps of GitHub repository contains Python code that creates features from Wireshark/tshark packet streams.
-The program accepts live tshark output or tshark streams created from .pcap files.
+The program accepts live tshark output or tshark streams generated from captured .pcap files.

-Network Traffic into Sliding Windows
+Network Traffic into Tumbling Windows

 The example program requires Python and Wireshark/tshark.
 The Python